apostrophecms/docs/docs/guide/pieces.md

 });
 ```

-If you did nothing more than that, this product content would only have the fields that all pieces get by default: **title**, **slug**, and **visibility** (whether public or requiring login).
-There are cases where that is enough, but more often you will add additional configuration.

-A more realistic product piece module might also include [schema fields](/reference/field-types/) for the product price, description, and photo, as well as explicit labels for the UI.
+A more realistic product piece might also include [fields](/reference/field-types/) for the product price, description, and photo, as well as explicit labels for the UI.

 ```js
 // modules/product/index.js